 - find a breakdown of the NIISQ levy by vehicle class, at the MAIC website Levies and Administration Fee Page

-As from 1 July 2018 the annual NIISQ levy increased by $3.20 for a Class 1 vehicle (to $88.20).
-This was based on a number of considerations including actuarial advice regarding the expected number of participants and the expected cost of meeting their lifetime treatment care and support.
+As from 1 July 2019 the annual NIISQ levy for a Class 1 vehicle is $90.50.
+This is based on a number of considerations including actuarial advice regarding the expected number of participants and the expected cost of meeting their lifetime treatment, care and support.